 Turn on or off floating point saves.
-The default value is true, meaning we will save floating point registers during instrumentation within the confines of the given platform if there is a chance that they might be clobbered (some platforms perform deeper analysis than others).
-Setting this value to false means that floating point registers will explicity go unsaved.
-Setting this flag may cause incorrect program behavior if the instrumentation does clobber floating point registers, so it should only be used when the user is positive this will never happen.
+Setting this value to false means that floating point registers will never be saved, which can lead to large performance improvements.
+The default value is true Setting this flag may cause incorrect program behavior if the instrumentation does clobber floating point registers, so it should only be used when the user is positive this will never happen.